ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 wc -c somefile   # count # of chars in file cat somefile | tr -cd ',' | wc -c   # count the number of commas in a file

+# YQ - data file processor
+yq some.xml -o yaml     # convert xml to yaml yq some.xml -o json     # convert xml to json

 # XQ - convert xml to json and then use jq queries
-xq . some.sml  # would spit our JSON conversion
+xq . some.xml  # would spit our JSON conversion
 xq .somekey some.xml

 # PANDOC -universal doc converter